jmgoodman27/Bolt/README.md

 gem install bundler
 ```

-Once you have Bundler, it'll locate the Gemfile in Bolt and automatically install the correct version of dependencies by running:
+Bundler will locate the Gemfile and automatically install the correct version of dependencies when you run:

 ```
 bundle
 ```

 We'll be using Bundler to run our Jekyll commands.
-Check to see if Jekyll install correctly by running:
+Check to see if Jekyll installed correctly by running:

 ```
 bundle exec jekyll -v